Applying for a first home owner grant

 Depending on your circumstances, you may have to pay back the grant because you are no longer eligible.

-There are penalties if you don’t tell the Office of State Revenue within 14 days of finding out that you are unable to meet these conditions.
+There are penalties if you don’t tell the Queensland Revenue Office within 14 days of finding out that you are unable to meet these conditions.
 Read the public ruling on penalty amounts (FHOGA047.1).

 You may be required to verify that you have met these requirements later, by providing documentation supporting the period of occupancy for all applicants.